 What do we learn from trial and error?

 Innovating curricula is about designing effective learning and teaching environments in continual cycles of educational practice and research.
 That’s what I have always learned in theory.
 But I have been curious why the professors and lecturers take very different approaches when they do research in their field of engineering or in their education.
 The structured process they follow when they aim to advance engineering knowledge and understanding through defining research questions, identifying hypotheses, collecting information and data for the purpose of making decisions, and testing those hypotheses, seems gone when they investigate how to enhance their teaching.
 The structured methodology is then often replaced by an unstructured trial-and-error process by producing prototype courses and improving them on the run.
+While we all know it is important to think systematically about teaching, learning and student success.

 Oh yes, I am very much aware that research in engineering and technology is very different from research in didactics.
 It is more a social sciences sort of thing.
 Still, that does not explain why hardly ever the innovation cycle in education, as shown in the picture above, is followed.
 Not very often evidence-based results are reported and disseminated either, while the slogan in research is “publish or perish”.
 And thus, to say it mildly, there is space for improvement in the learning from each others’ successes and failures in engineering education.
 If this sounds familiar to you, please continue reading.